PizziPayment/PizziResourceServer/contributions.md

 # Contributions

 The code of the project is stored in the `app` folder.
-As for the documentation of API's routes, it's stored in the `documentation` folder and is made thanks to the [OpenAPI specification](https://spec.openapis.org/oas/v3.1.0).
+As for the documentation of API's routes, it's stored in the `documentation` folder and is made using the [OpenAPI specification](https://spec.openapis.org/oas/v3.1.0).

 ## Application